 By direct calculation we then find

 Note that this is now consistent with~\eqref{normT}, and achieves a value of $1$.
 Second,

 as

-implies that this function $| B\times B_{-z}|$ is symmetric (even) in $z$, and real-valued, which implies that its Fourier transform also is.
+implies that this function $| B\times B_{-z}|$ is symmetric (or even) in $z$, and real-valued, which implies that its Fourier transform also is real-valued.
 The symmetric integral of an even times an odd function is always zero.